Good Morning, Vietnam: Production

 The film was made on a budget of $13 million.
 Robin Williams was paid "less than $2 million", plus gross participation points.
 In 1979, Adrian Cronauer pitched a sitcom based on his experiences as an AFRS DJ.
 Although one of the most popular television programs of the era was the Korean War period piece, M*A*S*H, the networks were not interested, because they did not see war as comedy material.
-Cronauer revamped his sitcom into a script for a TV movie of the week, which eventually got the attention of Robin Williams.
+Cronauer revamped his sitcom into a script for a TV movie of the week, which eventually got the attention of Williams.
 Very little of Cronauer's original treatment remained after writer Mitch Markowitz was brought in.

 Commenting on the accuracy of the film, the real-life Cronauer commented, "I'm very happy with it.
 Of course, it was never intended to be an accurate point-by-point biography.
 It was intended as a piece of entertainment, and (Williams) was playing a character named Adrian Cronauer who shared a lot of my experiences.
 But actually, he was playing Robin Williams."
 Williams stated that his portrayal of Cronauer in the film was only about 5% character, 95% himself.
 Commenting on his portrayal in the film, Cronauer said, "Anybody who has been in the military will tell you that if I did half the things in that movie, I'd still be in Leavenworth right now.
 A lot of Hollywood imagination went into the movie.
 I was a disc jockey in Vietnam and I did teach English in my spare time.
 I was not thrown out of Vietnam; I stayed for my full one-year tour and I was honorably discharged."

 None of the people in the film are based on actual people who Cronauer met, although he described them as stereotypes of military personnel who existed at the time.
-For the scenes in which Cronauer teaches his class to swear and use "street slang", his pursuit of a Vietnamese woman, and his Jeep being blown up in the jungle, among others, are constructs for the plot and never happened to Cronauer.
-He did, however, witness the bombing of a restaurant that he had only recently left, and clash with Army censors when prevented from reporting it.
+The scenes in which Cronauer teaches his class to swear and use "street slang", his pursuit of Vietnamese woman Trinh (Chintara Sukapatana) and his Jeep being blown up in the jungle, among others, are constructs for the plot and never happened to Cronauer.
+He did, however, witness the bombing of a restaurant that he had only recently left and clashed with Army censors when prevented from reporting it.
 According to Cronauer, he and Williams were forbidden by Barry Levinson to meet each other because Levinson "was afraid that if Robin and I met, that Robin would somehow start to do an unconscious imitation of me, which would change his characterization".
 Williams and Cronauer eventually met at the film's New York premiere.

 Filming took place entirely in Thailand, where temperatures exceeded 40 C. Although filmmakers had considered shooting in the Philippines, they decided against it due to a discouraging political climate.
 Locations included a meteorological station in Bangkok, Thailand, which doubled as military headquarters and dormitories.